What Is Deke In Hockey?

 - Moving the direction of the puck to quickly move their opponent out of their position

-Typically players can simply change their speed or direction to move past players, but a deke is a combination of those two moves.
-By utilizing the power behind the deke, players are able to have greater control over the puck and a higher chance of scoring.
+Typically, players can simply change their speed or direction to move past players, but a deke combines those two moves.
+By utilizing the power behind a deke, players are able to have greater control over the puck and a higher chance of scoring.

 Which NHL player is known for the double deke?

-Jonathan Toews is a Canadian professional ice hockey player and captain of the Chicago Blackhawks.
-Toews is known for his move named the :double deke" where he begins to perform a regular deke while shooting on goal, but at the last second replays the same move in order to increase the goalies disorientation.
-The deke is known for being a challenging move in ice hockey, but Toews doubles the trouble by performing the double deke frequently on the ice.
+Jonathan Toews is a Canadian professional ice hockey player known for his move named the “double deke,” where he begins to perform a regular deke while shooting on goal but at the last second replays the same move in order to increase the goalies’ disorientation.
+The deke is known for being a challenging move in ice hockey, but Toews doubles the difficulty by performing the double deke frequently on the ice.

 What is the triple deke?

-Also known as the 1-2-3 move, the triple deke is another variation on the classic deke which is used by many ice hockey players.
+Also known as the 1-2-3 move, the triple deke is another variation on the classic deke that is used by many ice hockey players.
 The triple deke is when you convince your opponent that you are going to be committing to your forehand side before switching to your backhand side, but at the last minute you will be switching again to the front hand side.
-This will help catch the opponent off guard and allow the player to easily skate by.
+This will help catch the opponent off guard and allow the player to skate by easily.

 Where did the deke originate?

-The national hockey league term "Deke" originated in Canada where ice hockey is not just a sport, but a lifestyle.
-When a player "dekes" an opponent, essentially they are faking the opponent out.
-The first time this move was talked about and described as "deke" was in the 1960s and originally spelled it as "deek."
-The term "deke" still remains to only being used in ice hockey, but other sports have their own name for similarly styled moves.
+The hockey term “Deke” originated in Canada.
+When a player “dekes” an opponent, they are essentially faking them out.
+The first time this move was talked about and described as “deke” was in the 1960s, and it was originally spelled as “deek.”
+The term “deke” still remains unique to ice hockey, but other sports have their own name for similarly styled moves.